ROZALIYA0206/whitepaper/technical.md

 The first release of the Rublix Blockchain will be established with 20 internal validators.
 The chain debut will feature several simple DApps and vigerous public testing will occur.

+##### Token Swap

+A token swap is planned for after the Rublix network is deployed and deemed to be in a stable state by its senior developers.

 #### Epilogue

 The Hedge platform is completely migrated onto the Rublix Blockchain.
 DApps are built and running efficently on the newly established chain.